-Please review “Meeting of the Minds” and “Sample Model Release Form,” found in the drop-down list under “Commission a Portrait” in the menu bar of my website, so you will be familiar with the forms involved.
+Please review “Sample Contract” and “Sample Model Release Form,” found in the drop-down list under “Commission a Portrait” in the menu bar of my website, so you will be familiar with the forms involved.
 Based on our discussion, I will draw up a written agreement and send you a copy.
 If the commission agreement is acceptable to you, and the model (or the legal guardians of the model) accept the terms in the release form, then we will schedule the first sitting.

 At the beginning of the first sitting, we will sign all paperwork and a 50% non-refundable deposit will be due at that time.

 This is the fun part!
 A painting sitting and/or photography session will occur at your home or a studio setting.
 We will experiment with various poses, angles, and other elements.
 During this, I will be able to get a feel for their personality and characteristics.
 We can review the photos together and work out the composition.
 If possible, I would like to do sketches and/or a small color study from life to take accurate notes of skin and hair tones.
 The photos and the sketches will assist me in the completion of your final portrait.
 If you are purchasing a “portrait sketch,” as opposed to a traditional polished portrait, the portrait sketch will be primarily painted directly during 1 or 2 sittings, with possible final tweaks that I will apply back in the studio.